OCA/data-protection/privacy/readme/USAGE.rst

+  #.
+Go to "Data Protection" Application
+  #.
+Go to Configuration > "Settings" menu
-In the "Data Protection", open the "Settings" menu to find and enable the main features available.
+  #.
+Enable the main features available.